rojan-tiwari/Springboot-Basics/Spring-Basics.md

 1.It is a Design Pattern.(Design patterns are like pre-tested and proven blueprints for solving common software problem.Ex- Singleton Pattern,DAO Pattern, MVC design pattern.)
 2.It is used to inject the dependency of one object to another.
 3.It is used to achieve loose coupling.
-4.We can do DI in 2 ways:
-a.Setter Method DI
+4.It can be done using either XML config file or Java config file 4.We can do DI in 2 ways: a.Setter Method DI
 -Dependencies are injected into a class through setter methods.